The above video was compiled December 2011…

 Tests had already confirmed that I did not have a sibling match I have three brothers non of whom were a match, so my only hope was an unrelated stem cell donor…a search of the database to find a suitable match was conducted however I was advised there are significantly fewer donors on the register from the Asian sub-continent, just 4% of the database.

-My time in hospital as you would expect was extremely hard not just because of the treatment but also because of the frustration and anguish as we neared the end of that treatment without a stem cell donor in sight.
-The situation heaped additional stress on top of an already stressful situation… I was very much on a finite timeline and the clock was ticking… we all knew the doctors could only give me so much “chemo” otherwise the cumulative affects of the drugs would kill me as surely as the cancer.
+My time in hospital as you would expect was extremely hard not just because of the treatment but also as a result of the frustration and anguish as we neared the end of that treatment, all without a stem cell donor in sight.
+The situation heaped additional stress on top of an already stressful situation… I was very much on a finite timeline and the clock was ticking… we all knew the doctors could only give me so much “chemo” much more and the cumulative affects of the drugs would kill me as surely as the cancer.

 We were given the news fairly early on in the treatment that a search of the UK database for a stem cell donor had proved fruitless… I had little choice but to continue with the treatment and prepare as if I would have a donor at the end of the treatment cycle and just hope something “turned up” …so I got on with it.